okube-ai/laktory/docs/concepts/pipeline.md

 continuous, scalable, and fault-tolerant processing of data streams.

-By setting `as_stream: True` in a pipeline node data source, the resulting DataFrame will be streaming in nature, processing only new rows of data at each run instead of re-processing the entire dataset.
+By setting `as_stream: True` in a pipeline node data source, the resulting dataframe will be streaming in nature, processing only new rows of data at each run instead of re-processing the entire dataset.

 Streaming does not mean the pipeline is continuously running.
 Execution can